chapel-lang/chapel/ACKNOWLEDGEMENTS.md

 =======================

 The Chapel project's source repository and releases are currently hosted by [GitHub].
-Our mailing lists are hosted by [SourceForge].
+Our community discussion forums are hosted by [Discourse].
 We are grateful to both organizations for their ongoing support.

 Thanks to Google for funding several students to work on projects within Chapel as part of the [Google Summer of Code] program.